 The Programming Committee is responsible for developing, planning, and implementing Chapter program events in partnership with Chapter committees, corporate sponsors, and other organizations.
 Ideal committee members enjoy event planning and collaborating with others.
 The committee is in need of additional members to support the program planning and help with event coordination and logistics for various programs throughout the year.
-Contact: Toya Everett, email@example.com.
+Contact: Charlene Ridley, firstname.lastname@example.org

 Are you passionate about helping others achieve career success?
 If yes, join the Professional Development committee.
 We have exciting programming planned around continuing education programs that increase the skill level of our membership and need help designing and executing these programs.
 Topics consist of those reported on our membership survey as well as current industry trends.
 We research and document development and career opportunities in the Charlotte community and a member representing the committee will report this in our quarterly general membership meetings and also submit communications to our Marketing team.
-Contact: Tanya Mahan-Rogers, firstname.lastname@example.org.
+Contact: Aleshia McMath, mmcmath @nbmbaacharlotte.org

 The Community Relations committee is looking to being intentional and impactful in the Charlotte Community.
 Our focus areas for serving are literacy, homelessness, and health and wellness.
-If you are interested in volunteering with our chapter and/or serving with the Community Relations committee, contact: Vanessa Vaughn, firstname.lastname@example.org.
+If you are interested in volunteering with our chapter and/or serving on the Community Relations Committee, contact: Charlene Mack, firstname.lastname@example.org